openglbook/openglbook.com/_includes/chapter-4-content.md

 #### Loading Shaders from Files ####

-Previously, we hard-coded our GLSL shaders into our code as one giant constant string, from now on, we’ll use the `LoadShader` function to load them from text files instead, its prototype looks like this:
+Previously, we hard-coded our GLSL shaders into our code as one giant constant string, from now on, we'll use the `LoadShader` function to load them from text files instead, its prototype looks like this:

 <!--- 4.35 -->